csfeeser/Python/challenges/API CHALLENGE INTRO- astros.md

 0. This API changes EVERY SINGLE TIME astronauts leave/arrive in space!
 Write a script that returns each astronaut and the craft that they are on, which should give the following output:

     ```
-    People in Space:  7
+    People in Space: 10
+    Sergey Prokopyev is on the ISS
+    Dmitry Petelin is on the ISS
+    Frank Rubio is on the ISS
-    Mark Vande Hei is on the ISS.
+    Fei Junlong is on the Shenzhou 15
-    Oleg Novitskiy is on the ISS.
+    Deng Qingming is on the Shenzhou 15
-    Pyotr Dubrov is on the ISS.
+    Zhang Lu is on the Shenzhou 15
-    Thomas Pesquet is on the ISS.
+    Stephen Bowen is on the ISS
-    Megan McArthur is on the ISS.
+    Warren Hoburg is on the ISS
-    Shane Kimbrough is on the ISS.
+    Sultan Alneyadi is on the ISS
-    Akihiko Hoshide is on the ISS.
+    Andrey Fedyaev is on the ISS
     ```

 *Do not hard-code "ISS" into your output...* who's to say what other spacecraft our astronauts may fly in someday?